Ankr-network/game-unity-sdk/Docs/migration-to-0.6.0.md

-# AnkrSDK version 0.6.0 migration guide
+# AnkrSDK / MirageSDK version 0.6.0 migration guide

 In this release, we are adding a WalletConnect 2.0 protocol implementation based on [WalletConnectSharp](https://github.com/WalletConnect/WalletConnectSharp) implementation with some additions intended to support previously developed functionality.
 You can inspect the additional WalletConnectSharp changes in the [WalletConnectSharp-Fork](https://github.com/Ankr-network/WalletConnectSharp-Fork) repo main branch.
 In order to make sure WalletConnect 2.0 implementation can support a similar interface as WalletConnect 1.0 implementation we had to bring some breaking changes.